Alcohol causes seven cancers, top doctors warn

 As of 2013, about 73 per cent of Americans reported consuming alcohol, and nearly 13 per cent described their consumption habits as binge drinking, according to a survey published in JAMA Psychiatry in August.

 The survey found that alcohol consumption had soared since 2001-2002.
-Drinking in general was up by 11 per cent, high-risk drinking was 30 percent more common and 50 percent more people qualified as having a drinking problem.
+Drinking in general was up 11 per cent, high-risk drinking was 30 per cent more common and 50 per cent more people qualified as having a drinking problem.

 The report said that there is also now enough evidence to suggest that alcohol is a probably cause of pancreatic, stomach and other cancers.